The Best Dubrovnik 2 Days Itinerary: Your Complete Dubrovnik Itinerary

 Here are my top recommendations;

-FAQ & Travel Tips for Visiting Dubrovnik in 48 Hours
+FAQ & Travel Tips for This Dubrovnik itinerary

 Where is Dubrovnik?

 Dubrovnik is a city located on the coast of the Adriatic Sea.
 It’s one of the most southern cities in Croatia and makes up part of the Balkan States, with great access to neighbouring destinations including Montenegro and Bosnia & Herzegovina in the south, and to the north of Croatia, Slovenia.

 How do I get from Dubrovnik Airport to the Old Town?